junxit/us-congress-bills-115/metadata.md

 - 2018-09-28 — On passage Passed without objection. (text: CR H9359-9369)
 - 2018-09-28 — Passed/agreed to in House: On passage Passed without objection.(text: CR H9359-9369)
 - 2018-09-28 — Referred to the House Committee on Education and the Workforce.
+- 2018-10-01 — Received in the Senate.
+- 2018-10-02 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 612.